- Cheapest non-owner car insurance companies in Hawaii

 Cheapest non-owner car insurance companies in Hawaii

-The cheapest non-owner car insurance in Hawaii is from Geico, with an average rate of $330.
+Geico is the cheapest non-owner car insurance in Hawaii, with rates averaging $330.
 The second most affordable option in Hawaii is Progressive, with an average rate of $493.

 The table below shows the most affordable non-owner car insurance companies in Hawaii.